Skip to content

 • error_outlineTunnel Won't Connect

 Verify that the local service is running on the port you specified.
-For example, if you used --localPort 3000, confirm your app is listening on port 3000.
+For example, if you used --target http://localhost:3000, confirm your app is listening on port 3000.
 Also check that no firewall rules are blocking local connections.
 Run periscope status to see detailed connection diagnostics.

 We Want Your Feedback

-Periscope is in beta and we are actively improving it based on your input.
+We're actively improving Periscope based on your input.
 Tell us what is working, what is not, and what you would like to see next.

 Logged-in users can send feedback directly from the CLI: